Generalization and Robustness of the Tilted Empirical Risk: Generalization Bounds for Unbounded Loss Functions

-where $A(\gamma)=(1-\exp(\gamma M))^2$. \end{corollary} } The theorems in this section assumed that the hypothesis space is finite; this is for example the case in classification problems with a finite number of classes.
-If this assumption is violated, we can apply the growth function technique from \citep{bousquet2003introduction,vapnik1999overview}.
-Furthermore, the growth function can be bounded by VC-dimension in binary classification \citep{vapnik1999overview} or Natarajan dimension \citep{holden1995practical} for multi-class classification scenarios.
+The theorems in this section assume that the hypothesis space is finite; this is, for example, the case in classification problems with a finite number of classes.
+If this assumption is violated, we can apply the growth function technique from \citet{bousquet2003introduction,vapnik1999overview}.
+In particular, the growth function can be bounded by VC-dimension in binary classification \citep{vapnik1999overview} or Natarajan dimension \citep{holden1995practical} for multi-class classification scenarios.
 Note that the VC-dimension and Rademacher complexity bounds are uniform bounds and are independent of the learning algorithms.
+Furthermore, one can construct an $\epsilon$-net over the hypothesis space, thereby discretizing the space.
+In this construction, we select a finite subset $ H' \subset \mathbb{R}^m $ such that for every $ h \in H $, there exists a $ h' \in H' $ with $ \|h - h'\| \leq r $.
+By applying our finite hypothesis result to this discretized set and controlling the approximation error through the Lipschitz property of the loss function, we effectively generalize our bounds to the continuous case.
+This method is exemplified in \citep{xu2017information}, which demonstrates that “for an uncountable hypothesis space, we can always convert it to a finite one by quantizing the output of the smallest set $ H' $ such that for all $ h \in H $ there is a $ h' \in H' $ with $ \|h - h'\| \leq r $, where the Lipschitz maximal inequality (Lemma 5.7 in \citep{vershynin2010introduction}) is derived using a similar quantization technique.